Citation:

 Abstract:

-Calcium signaling is an important early step in wound healing, yet how these early signals promote regeneration remains unclear.
+Calcium is an important early signal in wound healing, yet how these early signals promote regeneration remains unclear.
 Peptidylarginine deiminases (PADs), a family of calcium-dependent enzymes, catalyze citrullination, a post-translational modification that alters protein function and has been implicated in autoimmune diseases.
-We generated a mutation in the single zebrafish ancestral pad gene, padi2, resulting in a loss of detectable calcium-dependent citrullination.
-The padi2 mutants exhibit impaired resolution of inflammation and regeneration after caudal fin transection.
-Further, we identified a new subpopulation of cells displaying citrullinated histones within the notochord bead following tissue injury.
-Citrullination of histones in this region was absent and wound-induced proliferation was perturbed in Padi2-deficient larvae.
-Taken together, our results show that Padi2 is required for the citrullination of histones within a group of cells in the notochord bead, and for promoting wound-induced proliferation required for efficient regeneration.
+We generated a mutation in the single zebrafish ancestral pad gene, padi2, that results in a loss of detectable calcium-dependent citrullination.
+The mutants exhibit impaired resolution of inflammation and regeneration after caudal fin transection.
+We identified a new subpopulation of cells displaying citrullinated histones within the notochord bead following tissue injury.
+Citrullination of histones in this region was absent, and wound-induced proliferation was perturbed in Padi2-deficient larvae.
+Taken together, our results show that Padi2 is required for the citrullination of histones within a group of cells in the notochord bead and for promoting wound-induced proliferation required for efficient regeneration.
 These findings identify Padi2 as a potential intermediary between early calcium signaling and subsequent tissue regeneration.

 Epub: